-Now that spring has officially sprung (and summer is just around the corner) I thought it would be a good time to talk about sun safety and sunscreen.
-In social media lately sunscreen has gotten a bad rap.
-People are worried about the chemicals in the lotions we use and causing harm to their child by applying them.
-But, the truth of the matter is NOT using an effective sunscreen will cause much more damage!
+Now that spring has officially sprung (and summer is just around the corner) it's a good time to talk about sun safety and sunscreen.
+Lately, sunscreen has gotten a bad rap in social media.
+People are worried about the chemicals in the lotions we use and causing harm to their child by applying using them.
+But, the truth of the matter is that not using an effective sunscreen will cause much more damage.

 Skin cancer is a real problem and in many cases is related to damage from the UV rays from the sun.
 This damage starts when we are young and compounds on itself as we age.
-Sun damage not only causes many skin cancers, but, also is related to wrinkles, skin discoloration and burns that can result in pain and scars.
+Sun damage not only causes many skin cancers but it is also related to wrinkles, skin discoloration and burns that can result in pain and scars.

-- Sunscreen clothing: there are clothes that are SPF rated that are long sleeves/pants that you can have your child wear.
-These items are lightweight to allow your child to not overheat but also cover a large surface area of skin requiring less sunscreen lotions to be applied.
-Hats can also be SPF rated and should also be used to protect the scalp, face, and neck.
+- Sunscreen clothing: Some clothes actually have an SPF rating.
+They are often long-sleeve shirts and pants that you and your kids can wear.
+These items are lightweight, ensuring that you and your child won't overheat.
+They also cover a large surface area of skin, which means your child will need less sunscreen.
+Hats can also be SPF rated and you and your child can wear those to protect the scalp, face, and neck.

-- Sunscreen lotions: SPF of 30-50 is what is recommended no matter your age (even young babies who are going to be in direct sun should be protected!).
+- Sunscreen lotions: Experts recommend an SPF of 30-50 no matter your age (even young babies who are going to be in the direct sun should be protected).
 Proper application is key.
-You need to put a generous layer on any exposed skin (don’t forget your ears!) and reapply every 2 hours — especially if swimming/sweating.
-You should apply sunscreen 15 minutes prior to going in the sun to allow it to dry.
-At first, many sunscreens are white on the skin – that’s OK!
-Get it all over your skin, let it dry for 10 minutes and then wipe in any remaining white spots.
+You need to put a generous layer on any exposed skin (don’t forget your ears) and reapply every two hours — especially if swimming/sweating.
+You also should apply sunscreen 15 minutes prior to going in the sun to allow it to dry.
+At first, many sunscreens are white on the skin.
+Get it all over your skin, let it dry for 10 minutes, and then you can rub in any remaining white spots.

-- Types of sunscreen: there are two types – physical blockers (which contain titanium dioxide or zinc oxide) and chemical blockers (which have chemicals that block the harmful UV rays from the sun).
-Use of physical blockers (containing titanium dioxide or zinc oxide) may help to minimize irritation due to sunscreen use if your child has sensitive skin.
-Zinc oxide is the main ingredient in a lot of diaper rash creams (such as desitin) – you could even use this for a sunscreen if you didn’t have any other options!
+- Types of sunscreen: There are two types of sunscreen — physical blockers (which contain titanium dioxide or zinc oxide) and chemical blockers (which have chemicals that block the harmful UV rays from the sun).
+Using physical blockers may help minimize irritation from sunscreen use if you or your child has sensitive skin.
+Zinc oxide is the main ingredient in a lot of diaper rash creams — so you could even use this for sunscreen in a pinch.